litprog/litprog/lit_v3/11_overview.md

     It is often seen critically, to embed programming constructs inside comments and rightfully so.
 Considering the context of LitProg however, where programmers have Markdown available to them for documentation and don't need to resort as much to comments, I think this repurposing of the comment syntax is a reasonable compromise:

     1. It allows existing code/syntax highlight and formatting tools to work, without having to implement anything specific to LitProg.
-    2. Only specific directives at the beginning of a code block are parsed.
+    2. Only comments with LitProg specific directives are parsed.
 All other comments are ignored, so you can continue to use comments for other uses, as you deem appropriate.

 The previous block can be referenced either as `slow_fib` or `overview.slow_fib`.
 The namespace `overview` is derived from the filename `11_overview.md`.
 The normalization of the filename removes the file extension as well as any leading digits and underscores.
 Within the `11_overview.md` file, the shorter reference `slow_fib` is valid, but from other Markdown files, you must use the fully qualified name `overview.slow_fib`.